kalwalt/kalwalt.github.io/_posts/2019-01-30-artivive-cubist-dragon-my-free-interactive-artwork.md

 ## Note on the license

 I grant the image with these conditions, i am the owner of the image, all copyrights are reserved; you can't sell the image or the video,  nor any modified part.
-You can store the file on you computer and you can distribute the file for a not commercial use Including with the distribution [this license](https://github.com/kalwalt/kalwalt.github.io/blob/master/LICENSE.md).
+You can store the file on you computer and you can distribute the file for a not commercial use including with the distribution [this license](https://github.com/kalwalt/kalwalt.github.io/blob/master/LICENSE.md).